-You have sustained an injury to your acromioclavicular joint (ACJ)
+You have sustained a soft tissue injury to your shoulder.

-This normally takes between three to six weeks to heal, but in some cases can take up to three months.
+This normally takes up to six weeks to heal but you may find strenuous or repetitive overhead activities more difficult for up to 3 months.

 During this period, it is important that you follow the rehabilitation plan on the following page.
 Following your rehabilitation plan will help to prevent further injury and help to improve your function.
-Completing the exercises is important to prevent your shoulder from becoming stiff.
-It is advisable to take your pain killers as prescribed to enable you to complete your exercises.
-Use your sling (if provided) for up to three weeks for comfort only.
-You may find it more comfortable to sleep propped up with pillows initially.
+You may use the arm in the meantime; it is important to keep the shoulder moving to prevent stiffness.
+Take pain killers as prescribed.
+Use the sling (if provided) for comfort only, and try to wean out of this as soon as possible.
+You may find it more comfortable to sleep propped up with pillows.